swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 ### Summary

-In this episode we've went through the basic rendering flow in Hanami applications, and understood the view-related part of the Hanami Architecture.
+In this episode, we've gone through the basic rendering flow in Hanami applications and understood the view-related part of Hanami Architecture.

-It may be a lot comparing to simplified, [MVC](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm) approach, where There are only three parts of the system - **Model, View, and Controller**, but history proved that `MVC` just does not scale well.
+It may be a lot compared to the simplified, [MVC](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm) approach, where there are only three parts of the system - **Model, View, and Controller**, but history proved that `MVC` just does not scale well.

-The extended Hanami architecture, where each class has it's dedicated purpose definitely allows to reduce coupling in bigger systems and helps to better manage complexity.
+The extended Hanami architecture, where each class has its dedicated purpose definitely allows to reduce coupling in bigger systems and helps to better manage complexity.

 ### Special Thanks

 - [Paul Skorupskas](https://unsplash.com/@pawelskor) for a great cover photo
-- [Tim Riley](https://timriley.info/) - for a great help in understanding the Hanami's views architecture.
+- [Tim Riley](https://timriley.info/) - for the great help in understanding Hanami's views architecture.